Visiting the Exhibition & Tour

 Do tours run all year round?

 Globe Theatre tours run every day, all the year round with the exception of 24 & 25 December.
 During the Globe Theatre performance season, which runs from mid-April to mid-October, we normally finish tours around midday to allow for the matinee performances.
-If you are planning to come in the summer months you can find further information by looking at our ‘Opening hours and tickets’ page on our website or by calling the Exhibition Office on 020 7902 1500.
+If you are planning to come in the summer months you can find further information by looking at our ‘Opening hours and tickets’ page on our website or by calling the Guided Tours Office on 020 7902 1500.

 We also run tours of the Sam Wanamaker Playhouse (our indoor Jacobean-style playhouse) on some days.
 Availability varies and is subject to change, due to performances and rehearsals in the playhouse.
 On days when available, public tours will generally run between 1.00pm and 5.00pm every 30 minutes.
 Please consult our day-to-day calendar when planning your visit.